 The UK Government has introduced the biggest changes to the welfare and benefits system in over 60 years.
 All benefit claimants, including those claiming Housing Benefit, are affected by these changes.
-Some of these changes have already been introduced and many more will follow soon.
-A summary of the changes and key dates are listed below:
+A summary of the changes are listed below:

 People aged 16-24 years can no longer receive contribution based ESA regardless of National Insurance Contributions

 From 7th November 2016 the overall amount of benefit you can receive was capped to weekly amounts of:

 The Government will add up how much money you get from a range of benefits, including: Bereavement Allowance, Carer’s Allowance, Child Benefit, Child Tax Credit, Employment and Support Allowance and Housing Benefit.
 If the total comes to more than the maximum amount allowed, your Housing Benefit payments will be reduced.

 New claims for Disability Living Allowance were replaced with a new benefit called Personal Independence Payment for people aged 16 to 64 years.